[Content note: sexual assault and rape]

 One of the most pervasive of myths is that of false accusations of rape.
 The thing is, this very rarely happens.
 Here is the truth:

-People, and women especially, it is important to listen when a person says that they have been sexually assaulted or raped.
-Listen when people are telling you that another person has sexually assaulted or raped.
-Their account is almost always the truth.
+People, and women especially, it is important to listen when a person says that they have been sexually assaulted.
+Listen when people are telling you that another person has sexually assaulted.
+Listen and then support them to get the help that they need.

-Most importantly, we need to teach how not to sexually assault or rape:
+Most importantly, we need to teach how not to sexually assault:

 Consent people.
 Not just consent, enthusiastic consent.
 It really is as simple and as hard as that.